openshift/installer/docs/user/customization.md

     If you wish to confirm the kernel argument is indeed being applied on the system, you can `oc debug` into a node and check with `rpm-ostree kargs`.

+#### Switching RHCOS host kernel using KernelType

+With OCP 4.4 and onward release, it is possible to switch from traditional to Real Time (RT) kernel on RHCOS node.
+During install time, switching to RT kernel can be done through manifests as an installer operation.
+See [customizing MachineConfig](#install-time-customization-for-machine-configuration) to configure kernelType during install time.
+To set kernelType as day 2 operation, see [MachineConfiguration](https://github.com/openshift/machine-config-operator/blob/master/docs/MachineConfiguration.md#kernelType) doc.

+Example for switching to RT kernel on worker nodes during initial cluster install:

+1. Run `manifests` target to create all the manifests.

+    ```console
+    $ mkdir realtime_kernel
+    $ openshift-install --dir realtime_kernel create manifests
+    ```

+2. Create a `MachineConfig` that sets `kernelType` to `realtime`:

+    ```sh
+    cat > realtime_kernel/openshift/99-worker-kerneltype.yaml <<EOF
+    apiVersion: machineconfiguration.openshift.io/v1
+    kind: MachineConfig
+    metadata:
+      labels:
+        machineconfiguration.openshift.io/role: "worker"
+      name: 99-worker-kerneltype
+    spec:
+      kernelType: realtime
+    EOF
+    ```

+3. Run `cluster` target to create the cluster using the custom manifests.

+    ```console
+    $ openshift-install --dir realtime_kernel create cluster
+    ```

+    Check that the MachineConfig has the kernelType applied

+    ```console
+    $ oc --config realtime_kernel/auth/kubeconfig get machineconfigs
+    NAME                                                        GENERATEDBYCONTROLLER                      IGNITIONVERSION   AGE
+    ...
+    99-worker-kerneltype                                                                                                     80m
+    99-worker-ssh                                                                                          2.2.0             80m
+    rendered-worker-853ba9bf0337db528a857a9c7380b95a            6306be9274cd3052f5075c81fa447c7895b7b9f4   2.2.0             78m
+    ...

+4. To confirm that worker node has switched to RT kernel, access one of the worker node and run `uname -a`

+    ```console
+    $ oc --config realtime_kernel/auth/kubeconfig debug node/<worker_node>
+    ...
+    sh-4.2# uname -a
+    Linux <worker_node> 4.18.0-147.3.1.rt24.96.el8_1.x86_64 #1 SMP PREEMPT RT Wed Nov 27 18:29:55 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux
+    ```

+**Note:**  The RT kernel lowers throughput (performance) in return for improved worst-case latency bounds.
+This feature is intended only for use cases that require consistent low latency.
+For more information, see the [Linux Foundation wiki](https://wiki.linuxfoundation.org/realtime/start) and the [RHEL RT portal](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/).

 ## OS Customization (unvalidated)

 In rare circumstances, certain modifications to the bootstrap and other machines may be necessary.
 The installer provides the "ignition-configs" target, which allows arbitrary modification to the [Ignition Configs][ignition] used to boot these machines.
 Note that there is currently no validation on the modifications that are made, so it is possible that the changes will result in a non-functioning cluster.